CivConexion/civ-7-mod-manager/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Current Needs ⚠️
+- Someone with a Steam Deck to add support and test (Or someone who can tell me the directory, and test the app)
+- Someone who plays on Debian/Ubuntu and/or Arch for the same reason
+- Someone who wants to give me $99 to sign the macOS app (Kidding, but also...?)

 ## License

 This project is licensed under the GNU General Public License v2.0 or later - see the [LICENSE](LICENSE) file for details.